datanav/docs/technical/wave-hubspot.rst

      - "string"

-Wave Vendor to Hubspot Contact
+Wave Vendor to HubSpot Contact
 ------------------------------
-Before any synchronization can take place, a link between a Wave Vendor and a Hubspot Contact must be established.
+Before any synchronization can take place, a link between a Wave Vendor and a HubSpot Contact must be established.

-A Wave Vendor will merge with a Hubspot Contact if one of the following property combinations match:
+A Wave Vendor will merge with a HubSpot Contact if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - Wave Vendor Property
-     - Hubspot Contact Property
+     - HubSpot Contact Property
    * - email
      - properties.email

-Once a link between a Wave Vendor and a Hubspot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Wave Vendor and a HubSpot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Wave Vendor and a Hubspot Contact:
+The following properties are synchronized between a Wave Vendor and a HubSpot Contact:

 .. list-table::
    :header-rows: 1

    * - Wave Vendor Property
-     - Hubspot Contact Property
+     - HubSpot Contact Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - address.addressLine1
      - properties.address
      - "string"